aws/sagemaker-python-sdk/doc/using_mxnet.rst

 For more information on the runtime environment, including specific package versions, see `SageMaker MXNet Containers <#sagemaker-mxnet-containers>`__.

 If there are other packages you want to use with your script, you can include a ``requirements.txt`` file in the same directory as your training script to install other dependencies at runtime.
+Both ``requirements.txt`` and your training script should be put in the same folder.
+You must specify this folder in ``source_dir`` argument when creating an MXNet estimator.
 A ``requirements.txt`` file is a text file that contains a list of items that are installed by using ``pip install``.
 You can also specify the version of an item to install.
 For information about the format of a ``requirements.txt`` file, see `Requirements Files <https://pip.pypa.io/en/stable/user_guide/#requirements-files>`__ in the pip documentation.

 Create an Estimator